 Simple yet addicting, I think it would benefit form some more seance of progression, maybe unlock new upgrades, a personal best marker.
 What bothers me the most is the bounce at the takeoff, at least before you get access to a high enough upgrades to exploit it ;).
 With that and some bigger obstacles I could probably play it for quite a while.
-Also, would be fun if the boost was always relative to the car, it would add another skill aspect where u have to time the boost with the cars rotation.5 months ago
+Also, would be fun if the boost was always relative to the car, it would add another skill aspect where u have to time the boost with the cars rotation.3 years ago

 The core mechanic is fun and intuitive, anyone should be able to pick this up and start playing even without a tutorial, the control scheme also helps with this.
 What I think the game would benefit most from is a more versatile movement system where you can choose how high you jump by holding the jump button longer or shorter.
 I also dont like how slippery the platforms are but that's my personal preference.